juand-r/naacl-2019-notes/README.md

 ## Clinical and Biomedical Applications :hospital:

+##### (Poster) A Bag-of-concepts Model Improves Relation Extraction in a Narrow Knowledge Domain with Limited Data

+A corpus of 200 breast cancer follow-up treatment notes with distinct relation types to extract.

 ##### (Poster) Biomedical Event Extraction based on Knowledge-driven-LSTM

 ##### (Could not attend) Multilingual prediction of Alzheimer’s disease through domain adaptation and concept-based language modelling.

-##### (Could not attend) Augmenting word2vec with latent Dirichlet allocation within a clinical application.
+##### (Could not attend) :boom: Augmenting word2vec with latent Dirichlet allocation within a clinical application.
 Akshay Budhkar and Frank Rudzicz

 ---